sonofagl1tch/AWSDetonationLab/README.md

 ## create detonation lab

-1. Create a new CloudFormation stack using awsDetonationLab.template.
+1. Create a new CloudFormation stack using awsDetonationLab.template at https://console.aws.amazon.com/cloudformation
    1. For detailed directions about creating a stack, see https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html.
 2. Before you run awsDetonationLab.template , modify it with values for the following parameters: Stack Name to identify your new stack, Availability Zone where you want to run the stack, and Key Pair that you can use to launch the EC2 instances.
 Then you can use the corresponding private key to SSH into the EC2 instances.
    1. awsDetonationLab.template takes around 10 minutes to run and complete.
 It creates your environment and copies guardduty_tester.sh onto your redTeam EC2 instance.